Skip to main content

 How to Set up Your Business Finances for Success

 Managing money can be a major stressor for almost any wedding business owner.
 From knowing how much money you have in your bank account to making sure you are booking enough business to cover all of your expenses, it can be so stressful because it feels so foreign.
 But, just like many of the other responsibilities you have when running a business, just keeping on top of your finances is sometimes not enough—you have to make sure you are setting yourself up for future success.
-Lucky for all of us, WeddingPro Educator and CPA, Nadia Anderson, is here to help us all become more financially literate.
+Lucky for all of us, WeddingPro Educator and CPA Nadia Anderson is here to help us become more financially literate.
 And today, we are sharing some of her best (and most actionable) advice to help you confidently set up your business finances.
 Read on to learn where and how you can get yourself on a profitable path forward.

 This article is based on a webinar presentation Nadia collaborated with us on in 2020.
 If you’d like to watch the replay, you can do so here.